 No chance & tough luck!
 If you cannot get organised, have epic vehicle failure, get intimidated by the intense competition or your mum won't let you out, NOT our problem!

-But if you have a genuine issue a full refund of driver fees are refundable 60 days or prior to the race date.
+But if you have a genuine issue a full refund of driver fees are refundable 30 days prior to the event date.

 Right of Publicity: